pololu/high-power-stepper-driver-arduino/README.md

 ## Examples

-An example sketch is available that shows how to use the library.
-You can access it from the Arduino IDE by opening the "File" menu, selecting "Examples", and then selecting "HighPowerStepperDriver".
-If you cannot find the example, the library was probably installed incorrectly and you should retry the installation instructions above.
+Several example sketches are available that show how to use the library.
+You can access them from the Arduino IDE by opening the "File" menu, selecting "Examples", and then selecting "HighPowerStepperDriver".
+If you cannot find the examples, the library was probably installed incorrectly and you should retry the installation instructions above.

 ## Documentation